mangirdaz/oc-kafka-internal/kafka/README.md

 kafka-docker.sh is the launch script (disabled in Dockerfile but may be used in the future).

 server.properties contains the kafka broker configuration and various default values (e.g. topic replication).

-log4j.properties was created from scratch and contains the logging configuration.